Guam, where America’s day begins.

 Since its passage on this date nearly two decades ago, the 2002 Help America Vote Act (HAVA) has served as a pillar of support for our nation’s electoral system – directing a bipartisan approach at the federal level to improving

 There are many steps than must be taken for a voting system to be certified by the EAC.
 One of the most important of these steps is the process of creating a trusted build.
-But what is the trusted build and why is it required?

 We download and install software and software updates regularly.
 How do we know these applications are safe?
 Should we trust the download, or should we be a little more careful about what we install on our computers.